nacuteodor/ProcessTestSummaries/README.md

 ## Benefits:
 - parses the xcodebuild source of truth document to get the tests results in a JUnit report
-- fatal errors in a test will show in the JUnit report as failure
+- if a test fails with a fatal error, that will still appear in the JUnit report as failure
 - an output log of the UI elements interactions is attached to each test in the report
 - the last screenshots are saved for each test in a separate folder and in the order they were created in test